-Engineering risk encompasses several sub-risks, including design risk, construction cost risk, and latent defect risk.
+Engineering risk encompasses several sub-risks, including design risk, construction cost risk and latent defect risk.

 Design risk refers to the potentially negative effects to the project resulting from flaws in the design work.
-Design flaws can lead to delays and cost increases, as well as produce environmental and safety issues, both during the construction and during the operations period of a project.
+Design flaws can lead to delays and cost increases, as well as environmental and safety issues, both during the construction and during the operations period of a project.

-Construction costs are an important risk area for P3 projects, because they can be affected by increases in labor and material costs, as well as by delays and the cost of performance bonds.
-Construction costs are estimated during the design phase and can be locked in through lump-sum turnkey contracts (DB), which allow for fixed costs and penalties in case of completion delays.
+Construction costs are an important risk area for P3 projects as they can be affected by increases in labor and material costs, as well as by delays and the cost of performance bonds.
+Construction costs are estimated during the design phase and can be locked in through lump-sum turnkey contracts (design-build) which allow for fixed costs and penalties in case of completion delays.
 Performance bonds and completion guarantees can also be written into the construction contract to further incentivize the construction contractor to complete work on time and to reduce risk, although this practice can result in a higher contract price.

 Latent defect risk is a form of risk linked to a project's construction that is present after the completion of construction.
 It is the risk of flaws in the infrastructure that are not apparent until operation of the facility begins.
 Most construction contracts make the DB contractor liable for such defects, and they include penalties and damages to compensate the owner and operator against lost revenue caused by the underperformance or lack of availability of the facility.
-It is only possible to lock the DB contractor into a relatively short warranty of the work following final acceptance.
-Major defects that arise several years after the DB contractor has finished will not generally be resolved through recourse to warranty provisions within the original DB contract.
-This is the reason why a P3 DBFOM provides an effective longterm hedge against latent defects in a way that a DB cannot; however, in hybrid greenfield-brownfield projects, in which the concessionaire takes responsibility for existing assets, latent defects are a very contentious issue.
+It is only possible to lock the DB contractor into a relatively short warranty of the work following Final Acceptance.
+Majoe defects arising several years after the DB contractor has finished will not generally be resolved through recourse to warranty provisions within the original DB contract.
+This is the reason why a P3 DBFOM provides an effective long-term hedge against latent defects in a way that a DB cannot.
+However, in hybrid greenfield-brownfield projects, where the concessionaire takes responsibility for existing assets, latent defects are a very contentious issue.

 It is important to note that construction cost risk is the only risk that is typically transferred under conventional procurement, although not always successfully.
-It is typical that under conventional procurement with DBB, the designer cannot consider all of the contractor's construction methods.
-The design is therefore not optimized to suit a specific contractor's sequencing, methods, equipment, and preferences.
-The DBB process requires the public owner to manage design and construction interfaces, which often results in claims and inefficiencies compared with DB, which has a single point of responsibility.
-The desire to control cost overruns is a key motivator for the public sector, but for the private sector, managing construction costs is a key risk, which the concessionaire usually handles through a DB contract with another private firm.
+Typically under conventional procurement with DBB, the designer cannot take into consideration all of the contractor's construction methods.
+The design is therefore not optimized to suit a specific contractor's sequencing, methods, equipment and preferences.
+The DBB process requires the public owner to manage design and construction interfaces, which often results in claims and inefficiencies compared to DB which has a single point of responsibility.
+The desire to control cost overruns is a key motivator for the public sector.
+For the private sector, managing construction costs is a key risk, which the concessionaire usually handles by a design-build contract with another private firm.